abpframework/abp/docs/en/Entity-Framework-Core.md

 When you query an `Order`, you may want to **include** all the `OrderLine`s in a single query or you may want to **load them later** on demand.

 > Actually these are not directly related to the ABP Framework.
-You can follow the EF Core documentation to learn all the details.
+You can follow the [EF Core documentation](https://docs.microsoft.com/en-us/ef/core/querying/related-data/) to learn all the details.
 This section will cover some topics related to the ABP Framework.

-### Load With Details
+### Eager Loading / Load With Details

 You have different options when you want to load the related entities while querying an entity.